highcharts/node-export-server/README.md

 PhantomJS process responsible for converting charts.
 The pool size can be set with the `--workers` switch, and should be tweaked to fit the hardware on which you're running the server.
-It's recommended that you start with the default (8), and work your way up gradually.
+It's recommended that you start with the default (8), and work your way up (or down if 8 is too many for your setup, and things are unstable) gradually.
 The `tests/http/stress-test.js` script can be used to test the server.
 It fires batches of 10 requests every 10ms, and expects the server to be running on port 8081.